jonathan-stephens/colophon/site/plugins/footnotes/README.md

 # Kirby Footnotes

-This plugin extends [Kirby 3 and 4](http://getkirby.com) with some basic, extremely easy and unopinionated footnote functionalities.
+This plugin extends [Kirby 3, 4 and 5](http://getkirby.com) with some basic, extremely easy and unopinionated footnote functionalities.

 ![footnotes-screenshot](https://user-images.githubusercontent.com/14079751/76997929-79cf0080-6954-11ea-87ce-bcb86b9d959f.jpg)

 ## Overview

 > This plugin is completely free and published under the MIT license.
-However, if you are using it in a commercial project and want to help me keep up with maintenance, please consider [making a donation of your choice](https://www.paypal.me/sylvainjl).
+However, if you are using it in a commercial project and want to help me keep up with maintenance, you can consider [making a donation of your choice](https://www.paypal.me/sylvainjl).

 - [1.
 Installation](#1-installation)
 - [2.
 Basic usage](#2-basic-usage)